 Common Mistakes to Avoid When Collecting Reclaim

-Reclaim can be a useful resource, but how you collect and store it makes all the difference.
+Reclaim can be a useful byproduct, but how you collect and store it makes the difference.

 Overheating Reclaim

-If dabbing reclaim, keep temperatures low (below 500°F) to preserve potency.
+If dabbing reclaim, keep temperatures low (below 500F).

 Not Storing Reclaim Properly

-Leaving reclaim exposed to air, moisture, or dirty glass accelerates degradation.
+Leaving reclaim exposed to air, moisture, or dirty glass speeds up degradation.
 Reclaim can absorb bacteria, dust, and even mold if left sitting too long in bong water.

 Always store it in an airtight silicone or glass container to maintain quality.